YangGuo14/Servo-Motor-Control/README.md

 Note: The Arduino code works good, but C code meets some problem, I will still work on the C code in the future.

 ## Guide to Compile
+Please Note that in the wire diagram, the two buttons connect to pin 5 and pin 6 on Arduino Board, but in my code, I define a diferent pin.
+So when you try to wire by yourself, please refer to my code not the wire diagram.
 1. For C programs, that are compilable with avr-gcc:

 Download the Servo_C_Program file to your computer, put the Servo.c file to your correct path:\avr-gcc\bin.